CNN’s Kaitlan Collins named as new primetime host after Trump town hall debacle

 Kaitlan Collins has been named as the new host of CNN’s 9pm primetime slot.

-Collins’ appointment, revealed to staff in a memo by CNN boss Chris Licht, comes as the network was heavily criticised for last week’s town hall with Donald Trump and amid plunging ratings.
+Collins’ appointment, revealed to staff in a memo by CNN boss Chris Licht, comes as the network was heavily criticised for last week’s town hall with former president Donald Trump and amid plunging ratings.

 Mr Licht described Collins as one of the “top reporters and interviewers in the game”, in a memo obtained by the New York Times.